 Sanction Description Warning Notice in writing that continuation or repetition of prohibited conduct may be the cause for additional disciplinary action.
-Disciplinary Probation This is a specified period of time during which the student will be excluded from participation in university privileged and/or extracurricular activities.
-During the probationary period, the student shall not represent the university in any extracurricular activity, run for,

-Sanction Description or hold office in any student group or organization.
+Disciplinary Probation This is a specified period of time during which the student will be excluded from participation in University privileged and/or extracurricular activities.
+During the probationary period, the student shall not represent the University in any extracurricular activity, run for, or hold office in any student group or organization.
 Additional restrictions and/or conditions may also be imposed.
-Notification will be sent to appropriate university offices, including the Office of Campus Life.
-Failure to comply with the conditions of probation and/or additional Student Code of Conduct violations may result in additional disciplinary sanctions.
+Notification will be sent to appropriate University offices, including the Office of Campus Life.
+Failure to comply with the conditions of probation and/or additional Code of Conduct violations may result in additional disciplinary sanctions.
 Restitution This constitutes reimbursement for damage to or misappropriation of property.
 Reimbursement may take the form of appropriate service or an assessment to repair or otherwise compensate for damages.
 Restitution may not be in excess of the damage or loss incurred.
 Suspension This constitutes separation of the student from the University for a specified period.
 Exclusion from classes and other privileges and/or activities is instituted during the suspended period.
 The suspension shall continue until the Dean of Students determines that the conditions for reinstatement have been satisfied.
-A student who is suspended from the university is not eligible for the return of tuition, room, or board fees or other fees paid or owed to the university.
-The student shall not participate in any university-sponsored activity and will be barred from university premises.
-Expulsion A permanent dismissal from the university and exclusion from university premises, privileges, and activities.
-A student who is expelled from the university is not eligible for the return of tuition, room, or board fees or other fees paid or owed to the university.
+A student who is suspended from the University is not eligible for the return of tuition, room, or board fees or other fees paid or owed to the University.
+The student shall not participate in any University-sponsored activity and will be barred from University premises.
+Expulsion A permanent dismissal from the University and exclusion from University premises, privileges, and activities.
+A student who is expelled from the University is not eligible for the return of tuition, room, or board fees or other fees paid or owed to the University.
 Expulsion requires administrative review and approval by the President.
-S - In the judgment of university and as appropriate, other sanctions may S , or in addition to, those specified.
-Community Service Service to the university community for a specified number of hours until the date of completion; failure to complete all or part of a service project in a satisfactory manner by the completion date may automatically result additional disciplinary sanctions being imposed.
+OTHER SANCTIONS - In the judgment of University and as appropriate, other sanctions may be imposed, instead of, or in addition to, those specified.
+Community Service Service to the University community for a specified number of hours until the date of completion; failure to complete all or part of a service project in a satisfactory manner by the completion date may automatically result in a fine being imposed by the hearing body that assigned the project.
+Such action does not preclude additional disciplinary sanctions being imposed subsequent to a hearing to determine the reasons for failure to comply.
 Assessment, Counseling, Mediation and/or Treatment Referrals to an appropriate agency for assessment, mediation, counseling, and/or treatment of possible psychological, emotional or substance abuse problems may be required.
-Educational Projects Projects assigned for the educational benefit of the student, the organization, and/or the university community.
-Examples include enrollment in particular classes, participation in workshops or seminars, conducting research, writing papers, planning programs, etc. Repeat/Aggravated Violations Increased penalties may result from repeated or aggravated violations of any section of the Student Code of Conduct.
+Educational Projects Projects assigned for the educational benefit of the student, the organization, and/or the University community.
+Examples include enrollment in particular classes, participation in workshops or seminars, conducting research, writing papers, planning programs, etc. Repeat/Aggravated Violations Increased penalties may result from repeated or aggravated violations of any section of the Code of Conduct.